How Sarah Paid Off $24,000 in Student Loans and Credit Card Debt

-It was 2011 when Sarah first walked into the Money Mentors office and made the decision to join the Orderly Payment of Debts (OPD) program and get her financial life in order.
+It was a big moment for Sarah when she first walked into the Money Mentors office and made the decision to join the Orderly Payment of Debts (OPD) program and get her financial life in order.

 She had heard about Money Mentors from her mother, who heard about it from another friend.